ForbesLindesay/atdatabases/docs/blog/2019-07-29-sql-injection-in-node.md

 author: Forbes Lindesay
 authorURL: http://twitter.com/ForbesLindesay
 authorTwitter: ForbesLindesay
+googleSummary: SQL Injection remains one of the most prevalent and easily exploitable security vulnerabilities in modern web applications.
+It doesn't have to be!
+ogSummary: SQL Injection shouldn't be your responsibility to prevent.
 ---

 SQL Injection remains one of the most prevalent and easily exploitable security vulnerabilities in modern web applications.
-It think a lot of that is that SQL libraries make it so easy to get this wrong, and it's not always obvious why it's such a big deal.
+The main reason for this is SQL libraries making it so easy to get this wrong.

 <!--truncate-->